mattcarlotta/snackables/README.md

 Why?

-Under the hood, the `config` method utilizes the `parse` method to extract one or multiple `.env` files as it loops over the config's [paths](#config-paths) argument.
-The `config` method expects `parse` to return a single `Object` of `extracted` or `sanitized` Envs that will be accumulated with other files' extracted/sanitized Envs.
+Under the hood, the `config` method utilizes the `parse` method to extract one or multiple `.env` files as it loops over the `config` [paths](#config-paths) argument.
+The `config` method expects `parse` to return a single `Object` of `extracted` Envs that will be accumulated with other files' extracted/sanitized Envs.
 The result of these accumulated Envs is then assigned to `process.env` **once** -- this approach has the added benefit of prioritizing Envs  without using **any** additional logic since the last set of extracted Envs automatically override any previous Envs (thanks to [Object.assign](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/assign#Merging_objects_with_same_properties)).
 While allowing Envs to be assigned multiple times to `process.env` doesn't appear to be much different in terms of performance, it requires a bit more additional overhead logic to determine which `.env` has priority and whether or not to *conditionally* apply them (including times when you might want to parse Envs, but not neccesarily assign them).
 A workaround to this limitation is to simply apply them yourself:

 ```js
 const { parse } = require("snackables");